-I believe this is known as unconscious incompetence.
-These are the millions of small companies, sole-trader businesses and innocent individuals (like Medium authors) who merrily go along collecting our personal data, blissfully unaware of their responsibilities to the data and its owners.
-And, of course, you with that backup copy of your mailing list sitting on your desktop or on a backup hard drive or that memory stick you can’t find.
+This is known as unconscious incompetence.
+They are the millions of small companies, sole-trader businesses and innocent individuals (like Medium authors) who merrily go along collecting our personal data, blissfully unaware of their responsibilities to the data and its owners.
+And, of course, you with that backup copy of your mailing list sitting on your PC’s desktop or on a backup hard drive or that memory stick you can’t find.

 Why is knowing about it and understanding it such a problem?

-It’s been almost three years since the GDPR (General Data Protection Regulation) was introduced in the EU and UK, and the Privacy Shield Framework in the US, yet the average person can tell you very little about either, what they mean or even how they affect them.
+It’s years since the GDPR (General Data Protection Regulation) was introduced in the EU and UK, and the Privacy Shield Framework in the US, yet the average person can tell you very little about either, what they mean or even how they affect them.

 This is more bizarre than it might appear because the new data protection laws were introduced specifically to prevent an individual’s personal data from being used or shared without their permission, so you’d think every single person would be interested in what it means to them.
 Oddly, many are not, and they don’t even question the companies they deal with when handing over their personal data.